 If you are like me and want your money in the best high yield savings account in Canada, then click here to earn $20 on your first $100 deposit.
 That’s an instant 20% return on your first $100.

-The only downfall of the EQ Bank Savings Plus account is that it is currently not available in Quebec.
+One of the newest features of the EQ Bank Savings Plus account is that it is now available in Quebec.

 Tangerine used to be the big player in the high-interest savings account game in Canada.
 Now there are many other options out there that offer higher interest rates.

-If you are over-eager you could create an account, deposit your money and let it sit there for 5 months earning 2.10%.
+If you are over-eager you could create an account, deposit your money and let it sit there for the promo period.
 And then after the promotional period move your money to one of the better high yield savings accounts in Canada.
 Personally, the extra few dollars are not worth the effort.

 I used to have my savings account at Tangerine but have since switched it to EQ Bank and could not be happier.